Enalean/tuleap-documentation-en/languages/en/administration-guide/backup.rst

     $ service tuleap stop
     $ su - gitolite -c "gitolite writable off"

-    # Only if you use the openfire Instant Messaging plugin:
-    $ service openfire stop

 Don't forget to restart services once the backup is done.

 Database backup